 Mountain View, CA - December 4, 2012 - As a leader in advanced surgical technologies, today, El Camino Hospital announced that it performed its 500th robotic surgical procedure this year.
 The patient, a nurse from Hollister, California, underwent a hysterectomy to remove uterine fibroids.

 "To reach a milestone like this speaks to the breadth of experience and knowledge that our surgical team possesses," said Dwight Chen, MD, surgeon, Gynecology, Oncology.
-"Having robotic surgical tools like the da Vinci® Si Surgical System enable us to provide patients, like Ms. Zanger, with more minimally invasive options, which can help reduce recovery time and help her get back to normal daily activities faster."
+"Having robotic surgical tools like the da Vinci® Si Surgical System enable us to provide patients with more minimally invasive options, which can help reduce recovery time and help her get back to normal daily activities faster."